Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 .. _tulip_library_tutorial_002:

-TUTORIAL 002 : Iterating over a graph (class Iterator and the macro forEach)
+TUTORIAL 002 : Iterating the structures of a graph (class Iterator and the macro forEach)
 ============================================================================

-In this tutorial, we will, display on the standard output, all the structure using iterators.
+In this tutorial, we will, display on the standard output, all the structures using iterators.
 For each node, we will display its ancestors, successors, neighbors, and, its incoming and outgoing edges.

 In this tutorial, the graph created is the same that in Tutorial 1 (after the 3 edges were added) see the following picture :